eSignature Legality Guide

-Electronic signatures are legally recognized in China and are provided for in the Electronic Signature Law ("ESL").
+Electronic signatures are legally recognized in China and are provided for in the Electronic Signature Law.

 E-Signature Legality Summary

-The People's Republic of China (“PRC”) enacted the ESL in 2004, with significant revisions following in 2015 and 2019.
+The People's Republic of China (“PRC”) enacted the Electronic Signature Law ("ESL") in 2004, with significant revisions following in 2015 and 2019.
+The ESL states that the legal effect of a document shall not be denied because the form of electronic signature has been adopted so long as the parties agree to the use of electronic signatures (ESL, article 3).
 The PRC Human Resources and Social Security Department released the Circular on Issues relating to Signing Electronic Employment Agreement in March 2020.

 The ESL defines an "electronic signature" as data in electronic form contained in and attached to a data message that can be used to identify the signatory and to demonstrate that the signatory recognizes what is in the message.
 Data message means the information generated, dispatched, received, or stored by electronic, optical, magnetic, or similar means.